 Butterfly vs cat-eye glasses

 Butterfly and cat-eye glasses are two very iconic styles full of flair and femininity.
-They are very similar in many ways.
-However, once you know what key design details make them different, they are really easy to tell apart.
+They’re similar in many ways.
+However, once you know what key design details make them different, they’re really easy to tell apart.

 Cat-eye glasses